 Speaking of water falls, Beulach Ban Falls is an easy win if you’re not up for a long hike.
 You will be surprised how close the falls are from the car park, but even more suprised how quickly you’re transported to another world as you look up at them.

 Finally, Ingonish Beach is a personal favourite as I fondly remember playing in the waves with my Dad as a child (watch that undertow).
 It’s also known for it’s fresh water lake mere steps from the ocean, and do not miss the falls at Black Brook Beach!
+All of the spots listed here are family-friendly Canadian parks, but if I had to rank one as the most family-friendly, I’m going to say it’s Cape Breton National Highlands park.

 Georgian Bay Islands National Park

-Beausoleil Island—part of Georgian Bay Islands National Park—was where I had one of my most memorable trips last year.
+Beausoleil Island,part of Georgian Bay Islands National Park, was where I had one of my most memorable trips last year.
 Accessible only by boat, this island feels like a true escape while still being incredibly easy to reach from Ontario’s cottage country.
 We stayed in Parks Canada oTENTiks, learned how to make fire, hiked forest trails, and laughed around the fire until the stars came out.
 It was the perfect blend of back-to-nature simplicity and just enough comfort.

 What I loved most about Beausoleil is that it offers something for every kind of adventurer.
 Whether you’re there for a peaceful paddle, a group hike, or just to sit quietly with a good book by the water, you’ll find your pace here.
 It’s also a great option if you’re craving a low-stress girls’ getaway that won’t break the bank.
 I wrote more about the experience here if you’re looking for trip inspiration.

 Let’s be clear, this isn’t a park but rather a historic site, and it absolutely deserves a spot on your summer travel list.
 Fortress of Louisbourg is one of the most impressive national historic sites in the country, and visiting it feels like stepping into a living, breathing piece of 18th-century history.
 I had the chance to experience it during the Celtic Colours International Festival, and it was nothing short of magical.
-Sitting inside the fortress walls, listening to live music inside a centuries old chapal, was an experience I won’t forget anytime soon.
+Sitting inside the fortress walls, listening to live music inside a centuries old chapel, was an experience I won’t forget anytime soon.

 But even outside of festival season, Louisbourg delivers.
 The site is a full-scale reconstruction of a French fortress from 1744, complete with costumed interpreters, working bakeries, and cannon demonstrations.
 It’s immersive, educational, and a whole lot of fun—especially if you have kids (or curious adults) in tow.
 It’s also a beautiful reminder that Parks Canada doesn’t just protect natural spaces—they preserve our history too.
 This feels somehow more important now than it ever has.